Quasirandom groups enjoy interleaved mixing

 Gowers and Viola give a positive answer to this question for non-abelian simple groups, which are known to be quasirandom.
 For the special case of $G=SL(2,q)$ they prove a strong error bound.
 A simpler exposition of the latter proof appears in \cite{viola-SIGACT19}.
 A follow-up paper by Shalev \cite{Shalev16} gives stronger error bounds for non-abelian simple groups.

 These proofs are somewhat complicated and use substantial machinery, and they only apply to simple groups.
 Here we give a very short and elementary proof that applies to any quasirandom group, as stated in the abstract.
-(But if one is interested only in $G=SL(2,q)$ and is not willing to use representation theory, the proof in \cite{GowersV-cc-int-journal} may be more accessible, especially with the simplification presented in \cite{viola-SIGACT19}.)

 To illustrate the bound in the abstract, suppose that $X$ is uniform over a set of density $\a$ and $Y$ is uniform over a set of density $\b$.
 Then the right-hand side is $|G|^{2t-1}\cdot d^{-t+1}\cdot(\a\b)^{-1/2}/|G|^{2t}=|G|^{-1}\cdot d^{-t+1}\cdot(\a\b)^{-1/2}.$ Our results also slightly improve the parameters in the cases where interleaved mixing could be established.
 For example for $t>2$ the bounds in \cite{GowersV-cc-int-journal} and \cite{Shalev16} have $(\a\b)^{-1}$ instead of $(\a\b)^{-1/2}$.